Dynamic category menu highlighting for single posts

 Let’s take a closer look…

-• Line 1: Remember – Filters are a way of adding additional processing into the normal data processing flow of Wordpress.
-Therefore, there will be something coming in to our filter function (the $output argument), which is then processed by our function, and then is returned back to Wordpress when we’re finished (see line 18).
+• Line 1: Remember – Filters are a way of adding additional processing into the normal data processing flow of WordPress.
+Therefore, there will be something coming in to our filter function (the $output argument), which is then processed by our function, and then is returned back to WordPress when we’re finished (see line 18).
 In this case, $output will be the normal output of wp_list_categories being, essentially, the markup shown in the first block of code above.

 • Line 3: We need access to the $post variable so that the function knows which post is being called.